-Such as: St Marylebone parish church Changing Lives programme will fund improvements to facilities and access for its GP surgery and Healing & Counselling centre; West London Mission, Seymour Place refurbishment will create a vibrant, creative community hub and enhance services provided to the 100 homeless people who visit daily.
+West London Mission, Seymour Place refurbishment will create a vibrant, creative community hub and enhance services provided to the 100 homeless people who use the centre daily

-Such as: Cycle parking facilities will encourage more people to use bikes, and demonstrate that cycling is a viable transport option that is welcomed and supported locally; Segregated cycle lanes will encourage more people to use bikes by making cycling safer, which brings health benefits and reduces car journeys.
+This could be projects such as: Cycle parking facilities will encourage more people to use bikes, and demonstrate that cycling is a viable transport option that is welcomed and supported locally

-Such as: Tree planting will help to mitigate higher temperatures in our dense urban environment, as well as providing shade and absorbing carbon dioxide; Green walls or planting beds in public realm schemes.
+Tree planting will help to mitigate higher temperatures in our dense urban environment, as well as providing shade and absorbing carbon dioxide.
+Green walls or planting beds in public realm schemes.

-Such as: Under 5s soft play could be reinstated into the redesigned Seymour Leisure Centre with CIL funding; Luxborough St playground refurbishment will create a safe and secure Multi-Use Games area for community use, restoring and enhancing a well-used local amenity.
+Luxborough St playground refurbishment will create a safe and secure Multi-Use Games area for community use, restoring and enhancing a well-used local amenity

-Such as: Improved pedestrian crossings and green man traffic light crossings on local roads, (similar to the six new crossing points on Wigmore Street), will encourage walking and help to calm local traffic.
+This could be projects such as: Improved pedestrian crossings and green man traffic light crossing on local roads, similar to the six additional new crossing on Wigmore Street.

-Such as: Improvements around busy stations, intersections and schools will enhance the quality and experience for pedestrian users and improve air quality.
+Improvements around busy stations, intersections and schools will enhance the quality and experience for pedestrian users and improve air quality

-Seymour Leisure Centre redesign will include a new pool, gym, and new facilities which, with the new library, will create a vibrant, exciting and inspiring community hub for all.
-CIL funds could enhance and improve facilities above what has already been planned.
+Seymour Leisure Centre redesign may include a new pool, gym, and new facilities which, with the new library, will create a vibrant, exciting and inspiring community hub for all.